Almond Biscotti with Citrus Recipe

 - In a medium bowl, whisk flour, and baking powder.

-- In a large bowl (I use my Kitchenaid Stand Mixer), mix together the sugar, melter butter, almond extract, vanilla extract, and orange peel until smooth.
+- In a large bowl (I use my Kitchenaid Stand Mixer), mix together the sugar, melted butter (and salt, if using unsalted butter), almond extract, vanilla extract, and orange peel until smooth.
 Add the eggs, one at a time.
-Add the flour mixture and mix until just incorporated (do not overmix).
+Add the flour mixture at little at a time, and mix until just incorporated (do not over mix).
 Refrigerate the dough, covered, until just firm enough to handle (approx. 30-60 minutes).

 - Preheat oven to 350 degrees F. Divide dough in half, and shape into two 12" x 3" logs (about 1" thick).
-Try to get the ends squared, so as to not end up with overcooked ends.
+I use baggies over my hands, as the dough is quite sticky.
+Try to get the ends squared (and not too thin), so as to not end up with overcooked ends.
+Remember, they don't have to be perfect, they are artisan.
 Place on a parchment lined baking sheet.

 - Bake until just golden brown around the edges, and firm to the touch, approximately 25-30 minutes.
 Transfer loaves to wire racks to cool (approximately 15-30 minutes).